Azure-Samples/Azure-Stack-Hub-Foundation-Core/BCDR-validation/Veeam_results_round1.md

 | D3V2         | 346 GB  | 20m 52s          | 30 MB/s         | 18.4GB             | 4m 49s                  | 46MB/s          | 712MB              |
 | DS14v2       | 370 GB  | 10m 35s          | 72 MB/s         | 18.6 GB            | 2m 34s                  | 111 MB/s        | 538MB              |
 | DS5v2        | 258 GB  | 8m 37s           | 83MB/s          | 16 GB              | 2m 33s                  | 92 MB/s         | 200MB              |

+> [!Note] For testing machine type F2SV2 under a heavy load with running scripts were excluded.
+This script occupies all available RAM which prevents the agent process from starting.
+Recommendation: Plan the backup window when the application is not consuming all resources or pre-allocate at least 2GB of RAM just for the agent.

 #### Restore - Single machines